penkzhou/twitter-enhanced/README.md

 ---

-We hope you enjoy using the Twitter Username Remark Extension!
+We hope you enjoy using Twitter Enhanced!